symmetriccurve/Interview-questions/Work Flow Questions.md

 Example:
 [if you ask me to start a fire without matches](https://www.artofmanliness.com/articles/9-ways-to-start-a-fire-without-matches)

-I can choose above of the above ways, all of which have pros and cons.
+I can choose any of the above ways, all of which have pros and cons.

 Few other common disagreements are around which libraries/tools to be used if this is the first time the company adopting new tool/library.
 The least discussions happen over naming conventions and folder structures.